mavlink/MAVSDK-docs/en/cpp/guide/connections.md

 }
 ```

-E.g. to connect to a local mavlink-router client endpoint at 14551, you would do:
+E.g. to listen locally to a mavlink-router endpoint at 14551, you would do:

 ```cpp
 Mavsdk mavsdk;